 Since 2001, Entergy has operated under voluntary commitments to stabilize our CO2 emissions as part of our efforts to be environmentally responsible and manage risks related to potential federal legislation of emissions.

-According to the 2018 Benchmarking Air Emissions Report, Entergy is the sixth-largest of the top 100 power producers.
-At the same time, Entergy ranks fifth in the production of zero-emitting energy.
+According to the 2019 Benchmarking Air Emissions Report, Entergy is the sixth-largest of the top 100 power producers.
+At the same time, Entergy ranks sixth in the production of zero-emitting energy.
 Entergy's CO2 emission rate is the fourth lowest among the top 20 privately owned and investor-owned power producers.
 For more details on how Entergy compares, see the charts below:

 Our current commitment is to maintain CO2 emissions from Entergy-owned power plants and controllable power purchases through 2020 at 20 percent below year 2000 levels.
-Through 2017, our cumulative emissions were more than 8 percent below our commitment level.
+Through 2018, our cumulative emissions were approximately 8 percent below our commitment level.
 Learn more on our Clean Generation page.

 To submit an environmental improvement project for consideration of funding through Entergy's Environmental Initiatives Fund, click here for the request for proposals.
 For a history of projects funded through the EIF, click here.

 Entergy’s goal is to fully comply with all environmental regulations, including those that govern wildlife conservation, as stated in our Commitment to Biodiversity.
 We aim to be a good steward of the land, wildlife and natural resources in our care, which includes actions to maintain, enhance or conserve biodiversity.
 We strive to eliminate negative impacts from our operations on biodiversity and promote a net positive impact where possible.
 We have an avian and wildlife protection standard and an avian protection plan that promote compliance with wildlife conservation and avian protection laws.